Riley Greene Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 12th in the league.

-- The Orioles have a 4.49 team ERA that ranks 17th across all league pitching staffs.
+- The Orioles' 4.32 team ERA ranks 16th across all MLB pitching staffs.

-- The Orioles rank 15th in baseball in home runs surrendered (22 total, 1.2 per game).
+- Orioles pitchers combine to give up 23 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- Gibson (3-0) takes the mound for the Orioles in his fifth start of the season.
-He's put together a 4.18 ERA in 23 2/3 innings pitched, with 13 strikeouts.
+- Rodriguez (0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched) makes the start for the Orioles, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.